 Even though Sean was getting help in special ed. a couple of hours a day, it just didn’t seem like that was going to be a solution.
 The rest of the regular class was still passing him up.

-Once we were home schooling there was some relief because at least now there was no pressure to keep up with the class.
-Sean too felt better about himself because he wasn’t being teased in class.
+Once we were homeschooling, there was some relief because at least now there was no pressure to keep up with the class.
+Sean also felt better about himself because he wasn’t being teased in class.

 Eye problems detected

-One day we found an opportunity for a free eye exam for children who had learning difficulties from a local optometrist.
-Once we got the results of the test, we found that although Sean had 20/20 vision, he had a different kind of eye problem that can easily be overlooked.
+One day, we found an opportunity for a free eye exam for children with learning difficulties through a local optometrist.
+Once we got the test results, we found that although Sean had 20/20 vision, he had a different kind of eye problem that can easily be overlooked.

 Not the end of the road

-Yet our problems were not over yet.
+Yet our problems were not over.
 Sean made a little progress in reading, but that was really all.
 I wondered why he couldn’t progress now that his eyes were fixed.
 I didn’t believe we did the wrong thing with vision therapy.
-He wasn’t covering his right eye anymore or favoring it, and he now could also copy from the whiteboard (which he couldn’t do before).
+He wasn’t covering his right eye or favoring it anymore, and he could now copy from the whiteboard (which he couldn’t before).
 It seemed that although he had good vision, he just didn’t know how to use it.

 Edublox gets discovered

-One day I came across a program called Edublox that said the reason why children were unable to learn to read or spell was not caused by a permanent disability, but simply because they didn’t have the underlying skills that were needed in order to read, spell, etc.
+One day, I came across a program called Edublox that said the reason children were unable to learn to read or spell was not a permanent disability, but simply that they didn’t have the underlying skills needed to read, spell, etc.

-As I researched their site, it mentioned that the Edublox program builds the necessary skills to read, spell and do math.
-I began to think Sean’s vision problems and inattentiveness in school caused him to never develop these skills.
+As I researched their site, it mentioned that the Edublox program builds the necessary skills for reading, spelling, and math.
+I began to think that Sean’s vision problems and inattentiveness in school prevented him from ever developing these skills.
 Their site talked a lot about visual memory and sequencing, which I knew were weaknesses for Sean.

 It could be compared to someone who did not learn to speak properly due to incomplete hearing.
 If that person’s hearing were later rectified, would he be able to speak normally without some intervention?